 This hardware is not FDA-classified, not a clinical decision support tool, and not a diagnostic system.
 It generates text based on what you provide.
 It does not access medical databases, imaging systems, or lab results.
 Clinical judgment remains entirely with the provider.

-The system does not perform population health analytics, quality measure reporting, or clinical outcome tracking.
-It is a text generation tool, not a data analytics platform.
+The system is a text generation tool, not a data analytics platform, so it performs no population health analytics, quality measure reporting, or clinical outcome tracking.
 It writes what you ask it to write - it does not analyze your practice data.

 After the 30-day included support period, your practice or IT contractor handles OS updates, model updates, and general system maintenance.
 This is standard Linux server administration.
 Most managed service providers who support medical offices can handle it.